 Here are a few questions to ask:

-• Are there empty hangars waiting for your guest to use?
+- Are there empty hangars waiting for your guest to use?
 Are they the wire ones the dry cleaner sends home or are they good quality?
-You can grab one of those 20% off coupons from Bed Bathy & Beyond and have a few new hangars waiting for your guests.
+You can grab one of those 20% off coupons from Bed Bath & Beyond and have a few new hangers waiting for your guests.

-• Are the sheets, towel and blankets inviting and in good condition or did they become threadbare when you had your back turned?
-You can donate old towels, sheets and blankets to your local vet or animal hospital.
+- Are the sheets, towels, and blankets inviting and in good condition or did they become threadbare when you had your back turned?
+You can donate old towels, sheets, and blankets to your local vet or animal hospital.
 You won’t receive a tax deduction but you will help suffering animals be more comfortable and heal faster.

 If you come up with a zero when it comes to ideas to spiff up this room, don't forget you can put the call out to your more creative friends on Facebook.
-Or you could type in key words at Pinterest and be visually inspired.
-I found the images for this piece on Pinterest when I typed in 'Guest Rooms."
-You can check out my boards while you're there and of course I'm also on Facebook.
+Or you could type in keywords on Pinterest and be visually inspired.
+I found the images for this piece on Pinterest when I typed in "guest rooms."
+You can check out my boards while you're there and of course, I'm also on Facebook.